-Another advantage is that the soccerball-shaped imaging chamber allows us to image and illuminate the heart from as many as 24 and 48 pre-defined locations, respectively, which are evenly spaced and distributed around the heart.
-This circumvents several issues with regard to inhomogeneous illumination, space restrictions and other complications that arose with previous experimental setups.
-A crucial element in optical mapping studies with contracting hearts is to illuminate the heart as homogeneously as possible.
-The homogeneous illumination minimizes illumination-related motion artifacts, which are caused by relative motion between the tissue and the light sources, see limitations section in the discussion in \cite{Lebert2022}.
-Even though it is impossible to illuminate the heart perfectly homogeneously, our illumination scheme produces smaller illumination gradients than if illumination occured from fewer sites.
-For instance, in octagonal baths with 8 glass walls, which were used in \cite{Christoph2017} and \cite{Christoph2018Nature}, the fewer windows restrict the positioning of the cameras, which need to image perpendicularly through the windows, and require careful positioning of the light sources to avoid back-reflections from the glass surfaces in the camera images or shadows on the heart surface.
-We circumvented these issues with our chamber design, which allows the unobstructed illumination and imaging of the heart.
-A similar approach was described for an optical fiber-based imaging setup reported in \cite{Rieger2021}.
+Another advantage is that the soccerball-shaped imaging chamber allows us to image with up to 24 cameras and illuminate the heart from as many as 48 pre-defined locations, respectively.
+Both the cameras and light sources are evenly spaced and distributed around the heart.
+This circumvents several issues with regard to space restrictions, uneven illumination and excitation of the heart surface, and other complications that arose with previous experimental setups \cite{Christoph2017,Christoph2018Nature}.
+A crucial element in optical mapping studies with contracting hearts is to illuminate the heart as evenly as possible.
+Homogeneous illumination minimizes illumination-related motion artifacts, which are caused by relative motion between the tissue and the light sources, see limitations section in the discussion in \cite{Lebert2022}.
+Even though it seems impossible to illuminate the heart perfectly homogeneously, our illumination scheme produces smaller illumination gradients than many other approaches.
+For instance, in octagonal baths with 8 glass walls, which were used in \cite{Christoph2017} and \cite{Christoph2018Nature}, the fewer windows restrict the positioning of both the cameras and light sources (e.g. LEDs).
+The cameras need to image perpendicularly through the windows, and the light sources need to be positioned in a way that back-reflections into the camera images are avoided.
+Additionally, objects in the way of the light-sources (e.g. silicone seams between glass wall parts) can create shadows on the heart surface.
+Our chamber design allows the unobstructed, even illumination and imaging of the heart.
+A comparable approach using a spherical geometry for an optical fiber-based imaging setup was reported in \cite{Rieger2021}.